fbpx

 Irene traveled to Israel in 1997 to reunite with Hermann Morks, one of the twelve Jews she saved, for an American TV show.
 While in Israel, Irene met with Israeli Prime Minister Shimon Peres and other dignitaries.
 Perhaps the most emotional part of her visit was meeting Roman Haller, the baby she helped save.
 He had grown up to become director of the Claims Conference, an organization that represents world Jewry negotiating restitution for victims of the Nazis.

-Startlingly, the Haller family never knew of Irene’s painful personal sacrifices on their behalf, and they were deeply thankful to Major Rugemer for sheltering them.
-They actually took the German officer into their home as a house guest, and Roman Haller considered the now-former Nazi his “Zeide” (grandfather)!
+Startlingly, the Haller family never knew of Irene’s painful personal sacrifices on their behalf, and they had been deeply thankful to Major Rugemer for sheltering them, believing he did so out of the goodness of his heart.
+The Hallers actually took the German officer into their home as a house guest, and Roman Haller considered the now-former Nazi his “Zeide” (grandfather)!
 Rugemer was also honored (posthumously) as Righteous Among the Nations, and his 90 year old son accepted the award.

 Irene passed away in California in 2003.
-A few years later “Irena’s Vow,” a play based on her book, opened on Broadway.
+A few years later “Irena’s Vow,” a play based on her book, opened on Broadway and in 2023 it was made into a movie .
 British songwriter Katy Carr released a song inspired by Irene called “Mala Little Flower” in 2012.

 For her remarkable courage in saving thirteen lives (including baby Roman), we honor Irene Gut as this week’s Thursday Hero.